GitLeeRepo/SedAndAwkNotes/grepNotes.md

 * **-e** - allows **multiple search critia**, with each search string proceeded by an **-e**
 * **-c** - display the **count** of matching **lines** in place of normal text output

-# Differences Betweeen sed, awk, and grep Regular Expressions
+# Differences Between sed, awk, and grep Regular Expressions

 Refer to the separate document [DifferencesSedAwkGrep](https://github.com/GitLeeRepo/SedAwkAndGrepNotes/blob/master/DifferencesSedAwkGrep.md#overview)